Waikari (Ngāti Tūwharetoa): Ngāti Tama-Ngāti Tūwharetoa War

 Another war was sparked when Rongo-hauā, Rongo-hape, and Te Atua-reretahi, three rangatira from the Ngāti Tama iwi of Te Arawa, who had settled on the western coast of Taupō, murdered the Tūwharetoa ariki Rua-wehea at Whanganui.
-Rua-wehea was a cousin of Waikari, so he gathered all the hapu of Tūwharetoa, at Motu-o-puhi.
+Rua-wehea was a cousin of Waikari, so he gathered all the hapū of Tūwharetoa, at Motu-o-puhi.
 He made a special effort to recruit a great warrior called Tūmata-ngaua.
 Once all the forces were gathered, he led a war party of 800 men to attack the main Ngāti Tama village, Keri-tāne, located on the north bank of the Waihāhā River, where it flows into Lake Taupo.

 The Tūwharetoa forces marched by night to Rua-wehea's base at Whaka-uenuku above the Karangahape cliffs at the south end of Lake Taupo, at Kuratau.
 When they got there, they cooked up some bundles of aruhe (fern roots).
 Since Tūmata-ngaua had no food of his own, Waikari gave his bundles to him.
 The forces then travelled by canoe under the cover of darkness until they reached the coast just south of the Waihāhā River.

 Overnight, the forces paddled across the lake and at dawn the next morning, the Tūwharetoa forces attacked Keri-tāne and slaughtered many of Ngāti Tama without a fight.
 The remaining Ngāti Tama were expelled from the Taupō region and settled at Motu-whanake, near Ohakuri on the Waikato River.

 Every warrior of Tūwharetoa who had captured a woman during the fighting believed himself to have captured the maiden Roroihape, but in fact Tūmata-ngaua had grabbed her, because he had scouted out the village of Keri-tāne the night before the attack and discovered what she looked like.
 According to Pei Te Hurinui Jones, he handed her over to Waikari, who took her as his own wife.
 Many great Tūwharetoa chiefs were descended from the pair.
 It is proverbial, when they boast of their lineage, for people to respond by saying "Atā!
 You are nothing!
 Paid for with a bundle of fernroot!" (referring to Waikari's gift of fernroot to Tūmata-ngaua), to which they customarily respond, "The price of a real treasure!"